zediious/tpfz-sprinkles/content/en/docs/Notable Mods/combatoverhaul.md

 This mod is very simple.
 It prevents you from saving manually or with F5 while you are in a combat state.
 I have added this mod to this list mostly to curb my save-scumming behaviors.
 I believe that if you suffer from save-scumming as well, this mod can help you to.
 You can safely disable this mod BEFORE starting a playthrough, but it is NOT advisable to remove it during a playthrough.
 Do so at your own risk!

-This mod integrates VERY well with Shadow of Skyrim, giving you more reason to go along with the scenarios you encounter upon death rather than just reloading a save -_-

 ## [Wildcat - Combat of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/1368)

 "Wildcat is a streamlined, yet full featured combat overhaul.
 It makes combat more dangerous and visceral by increasing lethality, adding injuries and context sensitive stagger and making combat AI more responsive and aggressive."